 5. Soundproofing HVAC Ductwork and Pipes

-Not all pipe wraps are true MLV, instead they use special polymers with additives to increase the density.
-The results of wrapping the pipes and ducts, is an acoustic lag that reduces noise leakage, and increases overall noise transmission loss.
+Not all pipe wraps are true MLV, instead, they use special polymers with additives to increase the density.
+The result of wrapping the pipes and ducts is an acoustic lag that reduces noise leakage and increases overall noise transmission loss.

 6. Eliminate Noise Leakage Around Doors and Windows in a Home Studio

 Singer makes a series of products that are ideal for this use.
-They come in sizes of 4 foot x 8 foot for covering doorways, and 4 foot x 4 foot for covering windows.
+They come in sizes of 4-ft x 8-ft for covering doorways, and 4-ft x 4-ft for covering windows.

 The blankets and curtains are typically made from a combination of fiberglass, and vinyl, sewn into a quilted blanket.
 The curtains then have grommets sewn into the edges that make it extremely easy to put them up and take them down.

 7. Add a Sound Deadening Layer Above Suspended Ceilings

 Vinyl sheets can be nailed directly onto joists and beams above suspended ceilings to act a noise barrier.
 This allows the vinyl to remain limp and do its job of dampening sound between the up and downstairs room.

 The other way to accomplish your goal is to lay the sheets of vinyl over the top of the ceiling tiles, on the floor joist side of the ceiling.
 Make sure the structure holding the tiles is strong enough to support the added weight of MLV.